 |Length:||41km.
 1,300m up and 1,075m down.|

-Runners must depart WP2 with a minimum of 3lt water with you
+WP2 at 26km pt at the Jay Creek shelter.
+Runners must depart with a minimum of 3lt hydration

 |Difficulty rating:||Starts off easy and gradually increases in difficulty.
 Last 10km is very difficult and technical|

-The second half from the 28km point to the finish is a lot harder with some very technical running over rough ground and is significantly slower going than the first half.
-The course climbs to the top of the Chewings Range ridge line – providing some incredible views across central Australia – before descending into a rough and scrambly valley that ultimately leads to the finish at the Standley Chasm café.
+The second half from the 26km point to the finish is a lot harder with some very technical running over rough ground and is significantly slower going than the first half.
+The course climbs to the top of the Chewings Range ridge line – providing some incredible views across Central Australia – before descending into a rough and scrambly valley that ultimately leads to the finish at the Standley Chasm café.
+The last 10km at least are very hard and provide slow going for even the strongest athletes.

 IMPORTANT NOTE: Competitors please note this is the hardest stage of the event with long rocky sections providing slow going and many climbs and ascents that can prove tough in the heat – so please come prepared to embrace all elements the course throws at you.